 Fylde Council have the discretion to increase the upper limit for DFG's if it is stated in the Housing Assistance Policy.
-This funding will be supplied from the Better Care Fund grant received by the Council in relation to Disabled Facility Grants and is therefore subject to annual review.
+This funding will be supplied from the Better Care Fund grant received by the Council in relation to Disabled Facility Grants and is therefore subject to review dependent on changes to Better Care Fund grant changes.